cosmos/cosmos-sdk/docs/sdk/core/messages.md

 type.

 Messages must also specify how they are to be authenticated.
-The `GetSigners()` method return a list of addresses that must sign the message, while the `GetSignBytes()` method returns the bytes that must be signed for a signature to be valid.
+The `GetSigners()` method return a list of SDK addresses that must sign the message, while the `GetSignBytes()` method returns the bytes that must be signed for a signature to be valid.